-Exposure to total return swaps, Securities Lending Agreements, Reverse Repurchase Agreements and Repurchase Agreements of these risks.
+Exposure to total return swaps, Securities Lending Agreements, Reverse Repurchase Agreements and Repurchase Agreements

 At the date of the Prospectus, the Compartment will not enter into total return swaps, Securities Lending, Repurchase and Reverse Repurchase Agreements.
 Should the Compartment decide to enter into this type of operations in the future, the Prospectus will be updated.